Winston104/winston104/README.md

 I am a senior at the University of Missouri-Columbia, persuing an IT degree.
 ----------------------------------------------------------------------------

-*   🌍  Based in Kansas City, MO
+*   🌍  Based in Columbia, MO
 *   ✉️  Contact me at [levicheney3012@gmail.com](mailto:levicheney3012@gmail.com)
 *   🧠  Currently learning Express, Swift, and Python